 Religious life takes two principal forms, and both are needed.

 Contemplative orders are dedicated chiefly to prayer, silence, and the worship of God.
 The Carmelites, Poor Clares, Cistercians, Carthusians, and others live enclosed lives where the work of the day is the Liturgy of the Hours, mental prayer, lectio divina, and labour offered for the salvation of the world.
 The Church teaches that the contemplative vocation "stands as an eloquent sign of the absolute primacy of God" (cf. CCC 915).
 When the world looks indifferent to God, contemplatives are the answer the Church gives without speaking.
+Every parish in the Diocese is held up by contemplatives somewhere praying for it.

 Apostolic orders live the same vows in active mission.
 The Dominicans preach.
 The Franciscans serve the poor and live in evangelical simplicity.
 The Salesians teach the young.
 The Daughters of Charity care for the sick and the marginalised.
 Communities of teaching sisters built much of Catholic education in this country.
 Each charism is the gift of a founder who saw a particular face of Christ and gathered others to live it.